gpdowney/lightweightLSAT/pages/reason/conditionals.md

 Consider an example:

-> If you eat kale, then you will be healthy.
+    If you eat kale, then you will be healthy.

 {% capture summary %}
 What do we know from this statement?
 {% endcapture %}
 {% capture details %}
-The rule means that everyone who eats kale must be healthy.
+The rule means that everyone who `eats kale` must be `healthy`.
 {% endcapture %}
 {% include details.html %}

 {% capture summary %}
-Suppose we see Jay eating kale, do we know that they're healthy?
+Suppose we see Jay `eating kale`, do we know that they're `healthy`?
 {% endcapture %}
 {% capture details %}
 Yes!